openmoh/openmohaa/README.md

 The client build can be built by adding `-DWITH_CLIENT=1` to the CMake command line.
 This will compile the cgame module and the full app with rendering, ui and sound suppport, alongside the dedicated server version.

-To compile for either Spearhead or Breakthrough, append `-DTARGET_GAME_TYPE=x` where x can be 1 for Team Assault (Spearhead), and 2 for Team Tactics (Breakthrough).
-2 is recommended because Team Tactics can connect to both Spearhead and Breakthrough servers.

 ### Linux

 These are the tools required on Unix :